Why UT Southwestern?

 - Nationally ranked or rated as high performing in 11 specialties by U.S. News & World Report

-- Faculty and residents provide care to nearly 92,000 hospitalized patients and oversee more than 2.1 million outpatient visits a year
+- Faculty and residents provide care to more than 105,000 hospitalized patients and oversee more than 2.4 million outpatient visits a year

-- Home to National Cancer Institute-designated Harold C. Simmons Cancer Center
+- Home to National Cancer Institute-designated Harold C. Simmons Comprehensive Cancer Center

 Dynamic Work Environment